daddykev/ddex-distro/README.md

 > Open-source, npm-installable music distribution platform for the modern music industry.

-DDEX Distro enables labels, artists, and distributors to deploy a fully functional, DDEX-compliant distribution system in minutes.
-Built on an **open-core model** with a fully-functional Community Edition (MIT licensed) and an enhanced Enterprise Edition for professional organizations.
+DDEX Distro enables labels, artists, and distributors to deploy a fully functional, DDEX-compliant distribution system in minutes. **Every feature, every protocol, every line of code is MIT licensed and free forever.**

-## 🎯 Our Open-Core Philosophy
+## 🎯 True Open Source Philosophy

-**We believe in true open source.** The Community Edition is **complete and production-ready** with no artificial limitations.
-You get ALL delivery protocols (FTP, SFTP, S3, API, Azure), full ERN generation, and everything needed to run a professional distribution platform.
+**DDEX Distro is 100% open source.** The entire platform is MIT licensed with no paid tiers, no enterprise edition, and no artificial limitations.
+You get a complete, production-ready distribution system with ALL delivery protocols (FTP, SFTP, S3, API, Azure), full ERN generation, and everything needed to run a professional distribution platform.

-We don't hold back basic features for monetization.
-The Enterprise Edition adds genuinely advanced capabilities like immersive audio support (Dolby Atmos), complex production credits, and sophisticated delivery orchestration - features that require significant additional development and are typically only needed by larger organizations.
+We believe in building trust through transparency.
+The core platform is and will always be completely free and fully functional.

+### Plugin Marketplace
+For specialized needs, we're developing an **open plugin marketplace** where both our team and **third-party developers** can offer commercial and free plugins.
+This creates a thriving ecosystem of extensions while keeping the core platform 100% open source.
+These plugins are entirely optional - the core DDEX Distro platform is complete and production-ready without any plugins.

+The marketplace will be **open to all developers**, fostering innovation and allowing the community to build specialized solutions for unique industry needs.
+Whether you're a developer looking to monetize your expertise or share free tools with the community, the plugin marketplace will provide the infrastructure to distribute your extensions.

 ### Why This Matters
-- **No vendor lock-in**: Start free, stay free, or upgrade only when you need advanced features
+- **No vendor lock-in**: Deploy and use forever without paying a cent
-- **No artificial limits**: Community Edition has no release caps, no watermarks, no time bombs
+- **No artificial limits**: No release caps, no watermarks, no time bombs
-- **All protocols included**: Every delivery method is available in Community Edition
-- **Natural growth path**: Upgrade to Enterprise when complexity demands it, not because of artificial restrictions
+- **Complete functionality**: Every feature needed for professional distribution
+- **True community ownership**: Fork it, modify it, deploy it - it's yours
+- **Vibrant ecosystem**: Buy plugins from various developers or build your own

 ## 🚧 Current Development Status